gustavobastian/csv2sqlite3/README.md

 # csv-sqlite Importer

-Console app for importing data from table from a csv file to a sqlite3 database
+Console app for importing data from table in a csv file to a sqlite3 database.

 ## System requirements  for building